St George Illawarra Dragons: All-Time Greatest XIII

 185 matches (1959-69), 47 tries.
 8 premierships.

-So, those are my selections for the all-time greatest XIII for the Dragons.
+So, those are my selections of the very best St George Dragons players.
 What are your thoughts?

 And would this incredible Dragons line-up beat the greatest South Sydney XIII in a fantasy match-up?